- What are the advantages of using LEED for manufacturing facilities?

 - How can multiple buildings and structures in a campus setting earn LEED certification?

-- How does the LEED performance platform relate to manufacturing?
+- How does the Arc platform relate to manufacturing?

 - What are the various LEED resources available for manufacturing?